smolcan/ag-grid-jpa-adapter/docs/docs/master-detail.md

 ## Dynamic Detail Definitions

 For advanced use cases, the structure of the detail grid can change based on the data in the master row.
 For example, a "Vehicle" master row might show "Car Details" or "Boat Details" depending on the vehicle type.

-You can provide functions to resolve the class and columns dynamically at runtime using `dynamicDetailClass` and `dynamicDetailColDefs`.
+You can provide a function to resolve the `MasterDetailParams` dynamically at runtime using `dynamicMasterDetailParams`.

-:::info
+:::info Runtime
-Runtime Resolution These functions receive the masterRow (as a Map) as an argument, allowing you to inspect values to make decisions.
+Resolution This function receives the masterRow (as a Map) as an argument, allowing you to inspect values to decide which Detail Class, Columns, and Relationships to use.
 :::

 ```java